dev-bloke/examples/react/simple-crud/README.md

 # Simple CRUD

-This project is based on [https://www.freecodecamp.org/news/how-to-perform-crud-operations-using-react/](this CRUD tutorial), but updated so that it works in the latest version of React.
+This project is based on [this CRUD tutorial](https://www.freecodecamp.org/news/how-to-perform-crud-operations-using-react/), but updated so that it works in the latest version of React.

 ## Available Scripts